Vilay397/To-Do-List/README.md

 ## Installation and Setup Instructions

 Clone this repository.
-You will need python, virtualenv, and virtualenvwrapper-win installed on your machine.
+You will need python, virtualenv installed on your machine.

 ### Set up a virtual environment:

-mkvirtualenv WeatherApp
+`python3 -m venv venv`

 #### Installation: